TheKicker/hiwonder-learm-open-source/README.md

 - I tried the iPhone app, it told me “LeArm is currently not in app control mode.
 Please restart the robot and switch to app control mode before proceeding!”
 - I tried the iPad app, it told me “LeArm is currently not in app control mode.
 Please restart the robot and switch to app control mode before proceeding!”
-- I tried the Playstion 2 (PS2) Controller that came in the box, totally ignored anything I pressed.
+- I tried the Playstion 2 (PS2) Controller that came in the box, confirmed connection with solid green lights (according to documentation), but it totally ignored anything I pressed.
 - I tried the LeArm.exe Windows Desktop app and same message as 1 and 2, the robot was not in a certain control mode.
 Please restart.
 - I tried arduino, and keep getting different errors about the built in open source libraries not being found or using old function/variable references and the robot/Espressif ESP32-WROOM32D board being completely unresponsive.

-I'm really trying to make a fun hobby robot project out of a crappy unfinished product.
-Completely Chinese junk.
+I'm really trying to make a fun hobby robot project out of an imperfect product.
 But it's getting frustrating.

 This repo exists to document my efforts to make this kit functional and to gather fixes, improvements, and translations of Chinese resources to English.